The elephant in the room, the one most people want to hide, but something that 75% of First Responders deal with in their career.

 For those that have ever dealt with any form of post traumatic stress or anxiety have shown, it doesn’t matter what time of day or year, symptoms can show up.

-This means that you can be sitting in your living room, reading a book, and flashbacks can occur.
+This means that you can be sitting in your living room, reading a book, going for a run… and flashbacks can occur.

-Or you could have gone to bed totally happy and then you wake up in a rage of anger and frustration.
+Or you could have gone to bed totally happy and then you wake up in a rage of anger and frustration (with no flashbacks, just emotions).

-Crazily enough, sometimes those with PTSD can experience the same event later on and NOT have a problem, but driving through the chickfila drive thru can trigger it a month later.
-I talk about my personal experience with PTSD here, but this is something I’ve lived so many times.
-It’s not predictable.
+Interestingly enough, sometimes those with PTSD can experience the same event later on and NOT have a problem, but driving through the chickfila drive thru can trigger it a month later.

 It WILL impact your marriage